Oakland Unified School District

 Oakland Unified School District (OUSD) serves 37,000 students in the Bay Area, of which 73% qualify for free and reduced price lunch, and 30% are English language learners.
 In 2014 OUSD adopted Pathway to Excellence 2015-2020, a new strategic plan which emphasizes building effective talent (i.e., teachers and leaders), district accountability, and quality community schools.
 OUSD will pursue these goals under California’s new Local Control Funding Formula, which grants districts greater flexibility and some new resources to meet the needs of targeted students.

-- Budget Development Process Review: Work closely with the Budget Office to revise how it develops the annual budget so that it aligns to the district’s strategic priorities, is transparent, reflects a collaborative effort from all departments and community input, and is coordinated with the creation of the state-mandated Local Control Accountability Plan (LCAP).
+Budget Development Process Review: Work closely with the Chief Financial Officer and Budget Office to assess and revise the district’s budget development process so that the budget aligns to the district’s strategic priorities, is transparent, reflects a collaborative effort from all departments and community input, and is coordinated with the creation of the state-mandated Local Control Accountability Plan (LCAP).

 - Strategic School Design Cohort: Support seven OUSD high schools (serving 60% of OUSD high school students) in assessing their needs and organizing people, time, and money to ensure all students can access the courses required for graduation, that teachers have sufficient collaborative planning time, that students with exceptional needs are well served, and other concerns.
 Help OUSD central office staff create “School Resource Use Reports” that allow principals to understand how they currently use resources.